 Transsphenoidal surgery is indicated in many pituitary region tumors, including:

 - biopsy of midline sphenoclival lesions (e.g. chordoma, aspergilloma, meningioma etc.)

-It is important to note that the size of the suprasellar component is not terribly important, and tumour can be delivered down into the pituitary fossa from as high up as the foramen of Monro 1.
-This can be aided by Valsalva manoeuvre or introduction of air or sterile saline via a lumbar drain.
+It is important to note that the size of the suprasellar component is not terribly important, and tumor can be delivered down into the pituitary fossa from as high up as the foramen of Monro 1.
+This can be aided by Valsalva maneuver or introduction of air or sterile saline via a lumbar drain.

-The main limitation of the transsphenoidal approach is that the operative corridor is narrow and lateral tumour is difficult to resect.
-As such tumours with large parasellar component should be tackled transcranially if a total resection is being aimed for 1.
+The main limitation of the transsphenoidal approach is that the operative corridor is narrow and lateral tumor is difficult to resect.
+As such tumors with large parasellar components should be tackled transcranially if a total resection is being aimed for 1.

 It is beyond the scope of this article to go into operative details, and only a brief summary is provided, at a level useful to a radiology audience 1.